Red flower and snow on mountain

 Evening: Volcano Village and Hawai’i Volcanoes National Park

-Although you probably didn’t notice, your Big Island road trip drive has taken you up quite the elevation gain – 4,000 feet above sea level.
-As sunset approaches, Volcano Village will come into view, a misty, fern-filled enclave on the edge of Hawaii Volcanoes National Park.
+Although you probably didn’t notice, your Big Island road trip drive has taken you up quite the elevation gain — 4,000 feet above sea level.
+As sunset approaches, Volcano Village comes into view, a misty, fern-filled enclave on the edge of Hawaii Volcanoes National Park.
 Evenings are often cool and rainy, but if you’re lucky to be there on a clear night, look up.
 The stars are amazing.

-Note: The entrance fee per vehicle is $30, and if you enter the park at night, you’ll have to pay again in the morning unless you have a national parks pass.
+Note: The entrance fee per vehicle is $30, and if you enter the park at night, you’ll have to pay again in the morning unless you have a National Parks Pass.

-Where to Stay Near Hawaii Volcanoes National Park:
+Where to Stay Near Hawaii Volcanoes National Park

-Where to Eat Near Hawaii Volcanoes National Park:
+Where to Eat Near Hawaii Volcanoes National Park

 There aren’t many choices in Volcano Village but your best bets are…

-- Thai Thai Bistro & Bar – Delicious Thai food.
+• Thai Thai Bistro & Bar – Delicious Thai food.
 Their special curry is outstanding.
 Quality of service can sometimes vary.

 Day 2: Volcano to Hilo